adam-p/adam-p.github.com/content/blog/2022-03-21-go-netip-flaw.md

 slug: go-netip-flaw
 ---

 Update 2022-03-23: Matt Layher [created a Go issue](https://github.com/golang/go/issues/51899) about this.

-It's not getting a lot of traction.
+Update 2022-04-14: In response to that issue, two weeks ago a change [was committed](https://github.com/golang/go/commit/ae9ce822ff4015fbbe7aa4303e6f3c160f2c53af) to Go that makes `netip.ParsePrefix` behave like `net.ParseCIDR`: they both return an error when a zone is present.
+It wasn't released in 1.18.1, but I'm guessing it'll be in 1.18.2.
+So that's great!

 ---